lukinhas563/api-project-c/README.md

 ### Collaborators

 In the E-Ficaz system, the users can create different profiles.
-These profiles are called 'Collaborators' and these one are responsible to registering companies, employees and make the tax records.
+These profiles are called **'Collaborators'** and these one are responsible to registering companies, employees and make the tax records.
-You cand do it in this path using the method **POST**:
+You cand do it in this path using the method <code>POST</code>:

 ```
 _.URL/collaborators